 …in which I variously pay homage to a frisky bear, a murderous skulker and a pestiferous mollusc.

-Waking early from a deep sleep in my compact but miraculously draught-free Hobbit House, I checked my feet had not become enlarged and hirsute in the night.
+Waking early from a deep sleep in my compact but miraculous Hobbit House, I checked my feet had not become enlarged and hirsute in the night.
 Due to my policy of walking wet-footed (see Waterproof Hiking Boots) they were instead acquiring their normal on-trail resemblance to peat-stained papier maché.

-Iain at Moorcroft Holidays had kindly tipped me off that almost immediately after leaving his campsite, Hebridean Wayfarers will find a clear trail sign leading them away from the road.
-Clear, but confusing as the route in the book is quite different.
+Iain at Moorcroft Holidays had kindly tipped me off that almost immediately after leaving his campsite, Hebridean Wayfarers I would find a clear trail sign leading me away from the road.
+It was clear alright, but very confusing as the route in the book was quite different.

-Both the Cicerone guide and the LDWA GPX points take you about 1500 metres further north-west to Carinish (where, by the way, the Temple View Hotel’s menu looks sufficiently amazing to be well worth a 3 km walk on a fine evening).
+Both the Cicerone guide and the LDWA GPX points suggested I should continue about 1500 metres further north-west to Carinish, where, by the way, the Temple View Hotel’s menu looked sufficiently amazing to be well worth a 3 km walk on a fine evening.

-The good intention of the official sign is to take you instead through a recently planted Community Forest, which is indeed interesting, but even more confusing as the waymarkers vaporise just when you most need them.
-Unhelpfully, by the way, Loch Euphoirt is not named on the map in the Cicerone guide, but it’s where you meet the B 894 at about 832 628.
+The good intention of the official sign was to take me instead through a recently planted Community Forest, which was indeed interesting but even more confusing as the waymarkers vaporised just when I most needed them.
+Unhelpfully, by the way, Loch Euphoirt was not named on the map in the Cicerone guide, but it’s where the trail meets the B894 at about 832 628.

 Initially the walk was straightforward; the bushes around the lochans were chinking with Stonechats while chinks in the clouds increasingly revealed a coy but brightening sun that I’d thought I might never see again.
-As part of developing the woodland, several walking trails have been installed and the question soon arises, which of these is the Hebridean Way?
+As part of developing the woodland, several walking trails had been installed and the question soon arose, which of these was the Hebridean Way?

 It seemed as if there’d been plenty of budget to dig holes for trees, but the budget for actual trees had run out.
-Consequently, at the north end of the plantation the moor is now pockmarked with hundreds of water-filled holes which don’t make walking any easier.
+Consequently, at the north end of the plantation the moor was now pockmarked with hundreds of water-filled holes which didn’t make walking any easier.

-From here I tripped, blundered and squelched my way back to the trail by following the blue blob on my phone, which always feels a bit pathetic but without some kind of GPS device this deer fence could present a brief but diverting navigation challenge in foul weather.
-When you do finally find the trail again, it’s a well-made and dry raised turf path which seems to be coming from your left.
-Coming, in fact, suspiciously along the bearing of the original route shown in the guidebook.
+From here I tripped, blundered and squelched my way back to the trail by following the blue blob on my phone.
+This always feels a bit pathetic but without some kind of GPS device this deer fence could present a brief but diverting navigation challenge in foul weather.
+When I did finally find the trail again it was a well-made and dry raised turf path which seemed to be coming from my left.
+Coming, in fact, suspiciously along the bearing of the original route as shown in the guidebook.

-This begs the question, would it not be much easier to ignore the HW trail signs and carry on up the A 865 onto the original route?
-I can only tell you that by following the signs I got to enjoy an hour of baffling boggeration that was bearable in the strengthening sunshine but would have been quite trying in the previous day’s weather and positively bamboozling in fog.
+Would it not have been much easier to ignore the HW trail signs and carry on up the A865 onto the original route?
+I can only tell you that by following the signs I got to enjoy an hour of baffling boggeration that was bearable in the strengthening sunshine.
+It would have been quite trying in the previous day’s weather and positively bamboozling in fog.

-On the B 894 is an exceptionally lovely pottery that’s well worth a visit, and I live in North Norfolk where there’s umpteen craft potteries.
+On the B894 a lovely pottery was well worth a visit, and I live in North Norfolk where there’s umpteen craft potteries.
 The work in this one was really special, although, as I suggested to the proprietor, a few bags of Barra Tablet or some other comestible might usefully prise a few quid from passing hikers unlikely to stuff their rucksacks with weighty ceramics.
 Yes, as usual, I was hungry, in fact as I passed Loch nan Smalag I’d started to fantasise for some reason about fish and chips.
 Suddenly a fish as long as my arm leapt out of and back into the loch in a dramatic arc of sparkling water, as if to make some sort of point.

-Around Langass Lodge is another community woodland that’s considerably more established and was ringing with birdsong, although our deer at home in Norfolk would just chortle at the collapsed gate in the expensive fence and simply saunter into the wood through it.
+Around Langass Lodge is another community woodland that was considerably more established and was ringing with birdsong, although our deer at home in Norfolk would just chortle at the collapsed gate in the expensive fencing and simply saunter through it to munch the young trees.

-After my friendly reception at the Oykel Bridge Hotel last year I’d resolved to try my luck again for breakfast leftovers at what sounded like a very similar establishment.
-Having worked as a general dogsbody in a small, upmarket country hotel, I can tell you that the outcome of any off-menu enquiry like this will be something of a lottery, depending on who’s on duty.
+After my friendly reception at the Oykel Bridge Hotel on the SNT I’d resolved to try my luck again for breakfast leftovers at what sounded like a very similar establishment.
+Having worked as a general dogsbody in a small, upmarket country hotel I can tell you that the outcome of any off-menu enquiry like this will always be something of a lottery, depending on who’s on duty.

-At the Langass Lodge I again drew a winner in the form of a completely charming young lady who kindly interrupted her scheduled work to sell me a bacon butty (with random stray sausage and tomato), lovely cafetiere coffee and a big hunk of freshly home-made nutty cake in a bag for later.
+At the Langass Lodge I again drew a winner in the form of a completely charming young lady.
+She kindly interrupted her scheduled work to sell me a bacon butty (with random stray sausage and tomato), some lovely cafetiere coffee and a big hunk of freshly home-made nutty cake in a bag for later.

-The bill was eleven pounds, obviously more than you’d pay in the Pen-y-Ghent Cafe but for the inconvenience caused and the civilised ambience I didn’t begrudge a penny and took care to leave a tip – as I say, I’ve worked in a small hotel.
+The bill was eleven pounds but for the inconvenience I’d caused and for the civilised ambience I didn’t begrudge a penny and I took care to leave a tip.
+As I say, I’ve worked in a small hotel.
 For hikers passing the lovely Langass Lodge at a more sensible hour, coffee and cake is available on-menu from ten each morning (or possibly ten thirty, I forgot to photograph the sign).

 There’s a gate through the deer fence on the south-west side of Langass Woods that leads you onto a beautifully-lit woodland pathway like a cathedral aisle, past some large rocks with interesting cup and ring carvings.

-The advantage of this route is unexpectedly encountering the actual last resting place of Hercules the Bear, whose strangely poignant story is readily available elsewhere.
+The advantage of this route is that you’ll unexpectedly encounter the last resting place of Hercules the Bear, whose strange and poignant story is readily available elsewhere online.

-It’s also told on information panels in a cosy hut on the sheltered north-east edge of the wood, in which (shhh…) a hiker (or two friendly hikers) could comfortably sleep, at the slight risk of being locked in by some of the numerous children who visit this pretty and well cared for community project.
+It’s also told on information panels in a cosy hut on the sheltered north-east edge of the wood.
+In here (shhh…) a hiker (or two friendly hikers) could comfortably sleep, at the slight risk of being locked in by some of the numerous children who visit this pretty and well looked after community project.
 Or possibly by a frisky phantom bear.

 Having exhausted my Gaelic, I asked him, stupidly, if he was cutting peat.
 Fixing me with his one eye, he patiently explained that no, a machine cuts the peat nowadays, he was just digging a wee drain.
 As he seemed content to gently sink into his wee drain rather than actively dig any more of it, we fell to pleasantries during which he revealed that he had family in Norfolk whose forebears had emigrated.
 ‘What, they came back to Norfolk from America?’
 ‘No, no, they emigrated to Wick’.

-The landscape here is completely extraordinary and the atmospheric effect is enhanced by the occasional truck bowling along the otherwise largely invisible main road.
+The landscape here is completely extraordinary and its atmospheric effect is enhanced by the occasional truck bowling along the otherwise largely invisible main road.
 You could be anywhere – Montana, Kazakhstan, Patagonia – and without even needing a passport.
-Not that I’ve been to any of those places, but now having been to North Uist I kind of feel I don’t need to.
+Not that I’ve been to any of those places, but now having been to North Uist I feel I don’t need to.

-The trail barely touches Lochmaddy which is frustrating as it’s a substantial village with excellent facilities although sadly at the time of writing no longer a hostel (the former Outdoor Centre was still closed in May 2018).
+The trail barely touches Lochmaddy which is a shame as it’s a substantial village with excellent facilities, although sadly at the time of writing no longer a hostel (the former Outdoor Centre was still closed in May 2018).

-A brief diversion downtown brings you to a small but friendly and well-stocked supermarket, a longer one (and feeling much longer than is suggested on the sign) to the swish Taigh Chearsabhagh arts centre where there’s a café, WiFi and loos.
+A brief diversion downtown brought me to a small but friendly and well-stocked supermarket.
+A longer diversion (and feeling much longer than is suggested on the sign) brought me to the swish Taigh Chearsabhagh arts centre where there was a café, WiFi and loos.
 I had a nice late lunch here but didn’t linger as the weather forecast was diabolical, promising south-westerlies to 45 mph from teatime.
 Here’s what the sky looked like when I emerged:

-The next section is really archetypal Hebridean terrain although rounding Blathaisbhal was made rather tricky by massive water engineering works, through the barriers and multiple dancing diggers of which I was kindly shepherded by the foreman who’d on my arrival been attempting to shorten a blue pipe about a foot in diameter with a tiny hacksaw.
+The next section was really archetypal Hebridean terrain although rounding Blathaisbhal was made rather tricky by massive water engineering works.
+I was kindly shepherded through barriers and multiple dancing diggers by the foreman, who’d on my arrival been attempting to shorten a blue pipe about a foot in diameter with a junior hacksaw.